 Elite has 40lbs. stall force, which is good enough but not very strong and it’s only that powerful on the highest gear.
 The B37S has a better stall force through all gears – there’s 30% more power on lower gears compared to the original B37.

 Ekrin B37S has 12mm amplitude, which in our opinion is enough if you consider the high stall force and the added power on lower gears.
-Elite may boast a longer stroke length, but without power it doesn’t work as well as our B37S.
+The Elite may claim a longer stroke length, but our testing suggested that without enough power, it does not perform as effectively as the B37S.